-Dave now describes his life as a “torturous,” and he is broke.
-He and Doris lost a total of $175,000, money needed for retirement, money needed for sustaining life.
+Dave now describes his life as “torturous,” and he is broke.
+He and Doris lost a total of $175,000, the money needed for retirement, the money needed for sustaining life.

 We can all argue that greed stepped in and tapped Dave and Doris on the shoulder; after all, they decided to invest with the swindlers.
 But the results in human tragedy overshadow what happened.
 Doris has now passed away, and Dave is left with his memories both happy and sad.

 The Edwards?
 They received 27 years each and are serving their time in San Quinten prison, the irony of all this for me is a little broader.
 My daughter lives in San Rafael which is about 3 miles from San Quinten.
 When I visit her, I can see the prison from the freeway, and every time I glance over, I think of the swindlers (Edwards) and how sad Dave is now.